palket/app/README.md

 - Configure personal sender descriptions.
 - Engage in private, encrypted communication with other users.

-To learn more about the Palket smart contract, please check the project's wiki.
+To learn more about the Palket smart contract, please check the project's Home tab in the Palket's App.

 ## Architecture
 Palket consists of three major components: